TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-3.markdown

 The idea of scenarios is simple.
 Sometimes you need to investigate specific use cases for bugs, or maybe increase the performances of some database queries, and you might need to do this on a customised database.
 This is a scenario, a Python file that populates the database with a specific set of data and that allows you to run the application or the database shell on it.

-Often the development database is a copy of the production one, maybe with sensitive data stripped to avoid leaking private information, and while this gives us a realistic case where to test queries (e.g. how does the query perform on 1 million lines?) it might not help during the initial investigations, where you need to have all the data in fron of you to properly understand what happens.
+Often the development database is a copy of the production one, maybe with sensitive data stripped to avoid leaking private information, and while this gives us a realistic case where to test queries (e.g. how does the query perform on 1 million lines?) it might not help during the initial investigations, where you need to have all the data in front of you to properly understand what happens.
 Whoever learned how joins work in relational databases understands what I mean here.

 In principle, to create a scenario we just need to spin up an empty database and to run the scenario code against it.
 In practice, things are not much more complicated, but there are a couple of minor issues that we need to solve.

 First, I am already running a database for the development and one for the testing.
 The second is ephemeral, but I decided to setup the project so that I can run the tests while the development database is up, and the way I did it was using port 5432 (the standard Postgres one) for development and 5433 for testing.
 Spinning up scenarios adds more databases to the equation.
-Clearly I do not expect to run 5 scenrios at the same time while running the development and the test databases, but I make myself a rule to make something generic as soon I do it for the third time.
+Clearly I do not expect to run 5 scenarios at the same time while running the development and the test databases, but I make myself a rule to make something generic as soon I do it for the third time.

 This means that I won't create a database for a scenario on port 5434 and will instead look for a more generic solution.
 This is offered me by the Docker networking model, where I can map a container port to the host but avoid assigning the destination port, and it will be chose randomly by Docker itself among the unprivileged ones.
 This means that I can create a Postgres container mapping port 5432 (the port in the container) and having Docker connect it to port 32838 in the host (for example).
 As long as the application knows which port to use this is absolutely the same as using port 5432.